Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

   * subfolder `records` contains records for the trials that have been executed for key recovery attack against the parameter sets
     ;The records save `f`,`g` as in the original key, `norm`: the key norm,`h`: the public key,`k1 (non-ternary)`: a possible non-ternary key found
     ,`k1-norm`: its norm,`k2 (ternary)`: a possible ternary key found,`k2-norm`: its norm,`beta1`: the blocksize to find the non-ternary
-  ,`beta2`: the blocksize to find the ternary,`guessed T`: the guessed set T, `guessed v(lagrange)`: the guessed v with respect to Lagrange basis
+  ,`beta2`: the blocksize to find the ternary,`guessed I`: the guessed set I (the positions of the set T), `guessed v(lagrange)`: the guessed v with respect to Lagrange basis
   ,`guessed v(monomial)`: the guessed v with respect to monomial basis,`total time (seconds)`: the total time in seconds to run the attack
   * subfolder seeds: reports the seeds for the executed trials against the parameter sets